Comparing Garmin's elite outdoor watches can be complicated—this guide clears up the confusion and helps you pick between Fenix and Epix.

 **Solar charging, assuming use in 50,000 lux conditions

-As ever, you’ll get the most battery life out of the Solar/MIP models, while the bigger case size will also equate to longer battery life in every aspect – always-on time, smartwatch mode, and tracking (no matter which GPS mode you have enabled, and whether you have music playing or not).
+It also means the battery equation remains the same: you’ll get the most life out of the Solar/MIP models, while the bigger case size will also equate to longer battery life in every aspect – always-on time, smartwatch mode, and tracking (no matter which GPS mode you have enabled, and whether you have music playing or not).